Raku/doc/CONTRIBUTING.md

 are `sub`, `trait`, `infix`, `prefix`, `postfix`, `circumfix`, `postcircumfix`, `term`.

+## Reporting bugs

+Report issues at https://github.com/perl6/doc/issues.
+You can use the following labels when tagging tickets:

+* site   - presentation issue with the website (e.g. invalid HTML)
+* docs   - missing or incorrect documentation
+* build  - scripts or libraries that generate the site
+* search - the search component

+* LHF    - for a beginner to work on
+* big    - a big issue, may require some research

 ## Website Styles

 The `html/css/style.css` file is built from `assets/sass/style.sass`.
 Please